LeonardoBlauth/LeonardoBlauth/README.md

 # Hello! :wave: Welcome to my Profile

-- :books: I'm graduating in Computer Engeniring at the Pontifícia Universidade Católica do Paraná
+- :books: I'm graduating in Computer Engineering at the Pontifícia Universidade Católica do Paraná

 - :computer: I started programming in 2019